scotec-Software-Solutions-AB/Scotec.AspNetCore.DbContextWatcher/README.md

     return Task.FromResult(!SaveHttpMethods.Contains(HttpContext.Request.Method));
 }
 ```

 #### HasChangesAsync
-You can implement your own checks by overriding the method.
-For example, you may want to write log information to the database.
-In this case, new entries in the log table could be ignored and the DbContext considered unchanged.
-However, even if this is a valid use case, the use of a separate DbContext for writing to the log table should be considered.

 HasChangesAsync checks whether the change tracker has detected any modified data.

 ``` csharp
     protected virtual Task<bool> HasChangesAsync()
     {
         return Task.FromResult(DbContext.ChangeTracker.HasChanges());
     }
 ```
+You can implement your own checks by overriding this method.
+For example, you may want to write log information to the database.
+In this case, new entries related to the log table could be ignored and the DbContext could be considered unchanged in that case.
+However, even if this is a valid use case, the use of a separate DbContext for writing into the log table should be considered.

 #### SendResponseAsync
+SendResponseAsync sends a response with the Http status 500 back to the client.

+The method can be overwritten to send back your own response.
+Alternatively, an exception can also be thrown here, which can then be processed later in an exception handler middleware.